jdeschamps/EMU-guide/uiproperty.md

 # UIProperty

 UIProperties are the link between Micro-Manager device properties and the JComponents.
+They are declared and added to a ConfigurablePanel in the initializeProperties() method.
+Interaction between the user and the JComponents should trigger a UIProperty change.
+Because the UIProperties are paired by the user in the configuration wizard, the UIProperties propagate the value change to the Micro-Manager device properties.

 Different types of UIProperties are available in EMU:

 | UIProperty type       | Note                                | Compatible JComponents (e.g.)                                |
 | --------------------- | ----------------------------------- | ------------------------------------------------------------ |